ztp-at/RKSV/README.md

 The `list` command lists the known certificate serials and key IDs

 The `toJson` command prints the key store in the new JSON crypto container format defined in version 0.6 of the reference implementation.
-It requires a file containing the base64 encoded AES256 key as a parameter.
+If a file is specified as last parameter, the script will read a base64 encoded AES256 key from it and store it in the JSON output.
+If the parameter is omitted, the JSON crypto container will not contain an AES key (and will be incompatible with the reference implementation).

 The `fromJson` command creates a new key store from the new JSON crypto container format defined in version 0.6 of the reference implementation.